MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 alook at these by their own. </p>

 <p> <b>Workspace</b>: A workspace is an environment for assesing all of your Azure Databricks assets.
 It organizes notebooks, libaries,
 dashboards, and experiments into folders.
-By default the workspace and all it content its available to all the user who have access to the workspace.
+By default the workspace and all it content is available to all the user who have access to the workspace.
 Each user however have their private folder which is note shared.
 You can create and manage workspaces using UI, CLI or Workspace API.
 Folders hold everything within the workspace (like a folder on your local computer).
 There exist three folders; Workspace, Shared and Users.
 Workspace is a special root folder for all of your assets, the Shared folder is for